vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 The advantage is it's energy-effective and compact.

-The disadvantage can be the battery constant on the power or charge daily.
+The disadvantage can be the battery being constantly on power or needing to charge daily.
 Some laptops also run without a battery, which is the best solution.

 ### Thin client